Dadeville, Alabama

 Dadeville is a city in and the county seat of Tallapoosa County, Alabama, United States.
 At the 2010 census the population was 3,230, up from 3,212 in 2000.

 History

+Prior to its incorporation, Dadeville was an Indian trading post and a center of commerce where commodities such as cotton, lumber, tin, asbestos, and livestock were traded.
+The town was surveyed by John H. Broadnax in 1836, granted a charter in 1837, and first incorporated in 1858.
+Dadeville was named for Major Francis Langhorne Dade, who was killed in 1835 by Seminole Indians in a battle of the Second Seminole War that came to be known as the "Dade Massacre".
+Dade had never actually visited Tallapoosa County.

-Dadeville was named for Major Francis Langhorne Dade, who died in the Seminole War in Florida in 1835.
-The town was granted a charter in 1837 and was first incorporated in 1858.
-It lost its charter during the Civil War, and was incorporated a second time in 1878.
+As a stagecoach stop on the Tennessee Road between Montgomery and Georgia, Dadeville was host to a stream of traders whose goods and livestock often crowded the square of the courthouse.
+Dadeville lost its charter during the Civil War, and was incorporated a second time in 1878.
 Dadeville has been the Tallapoosa County seat since 1838.

 Dadeville was home to the Graefenberg Medical Institute, Alabama's first medical school, which operated from 1852 until the outbreak of the Civil War.
 Attempts to revive the school after the war failed, and the building burned in 1873.

-Completion of the Thomas Wesley Martin Dam on the Tallapoosa River in 1926 and the subsequent creation of Lake Martin had and continues to have a strong economic impact on Dadeville.
+The completion of the Martin Dam on the Tallapoosa River in 1926 and the subsequent creation of Lake Martin had and continues to have a strong economic impact on Dadeville.

-Wickles Pickles is based in Dadeville.
+On April 15, 2023, four people were killed and 32 others were injured in a mass shooting at a party.
+Most of the victims were teenagers.